sts10/sts10.github.io/_posts/2023-04-18-cargo-deny-licenses.markdown

 confidence-threshold = 0.8
 ```

 I basically decided to allow a selection of permissive licenses that I think are compatible with [the MIT License (which Tidy uses)](https://github.com/sts10/tidy/blob/main/LICENSE) (remember: I'm not lawyer!).
+I _think_ it's OK to use an Apache 2.0-licensed library in an MIT-licensed project.?

-I think it's unfortunately important to "deny" all copyleft licenses like GPL, since that would require me to offer Tidy under the same (copyleft) license.
+I also think it's unfortunately important to "deny" all copyleft licenses like GPL, since that would require me to offer Tidy under the same (copyleft) license.

 Overall, I think this exercise has been a solid illustration of the potential issues of releasing code that will generally be used in other code ("libraries") under copyleft licenses.